Mikaela/mikaela.github.io/_posts/2015-09-19-atheme-quickstart.md

 you are opped.
 Now you are free to setup the channel as you wish.

 I use the following templates, so I can e.g.
-`/msg chanserv flags someone op` instead of
-`/msg chanserv flags someone +vVhHoOirtAe`.
+`/msg chanserv flags #channel someone op` instead of `/msg chanserv flags #channel someone +vVhHoOirtAe`.
 You can also use the network defaults that you can see with `/msg chanserv template`.

 *This is a bash scripts which is ran like `./cstemplate #channel` and copy-pasted to ChanServ.
 It basically allows ops to do everything they